UltipaDocs

 _toSTRINGThe _id of the destination node.

-The EDGE_ID is enabled by default at graph creation:
+Edge _id is enabled by default for new graphs.
+To disable edge _id at graph creation:

 GQL